 One of our readers asks how to clean a ceramic stove top.
 They have a black ceramic stove top sprinkled with white.
-One of the burners is coloured black and if you really look into it you can see the white sprinkles.
+One of the burners is colored black and if you really look into it you can see the white sprinkles.

 This post may contain affiliate links.

 They scrubbed and scrubbed but nothing came off.
 Here are some recommendations from our readers of products they have used that are strong enough to clean stained ceramic.

 Tip #1: I also have a black ceramic stove top with white speckles I use comet to clean it all the time.
 I have had black spots on my burners as well and comet takes them off as well.

 Tip #2: I use soft scrub with one of those scrudge pads.
 It gets everything off.
 I’ve tried using no name brand soft scrub, but it didn’t work as well.